-As a result, there has already been an increase of around 10% on the costs of building materials, though those in shorter supply are becoming even more expensive.
-This means that homeowners considering property improvements or in need of urgent repairs over the coming months can expect significantly higher costs, as contractors look to augment the prices of building materials.
+As a result, there has already been an increase of around 10% in the costs of building materials, though those in shorter supply are becoming even more expensive.
+This means that homeowners considering property improvements or urgent repairs over the coming months can expect significantly higher costs as contractors look to augment the prices of building materials.

 Even the most basic supplies like varnishes and paints are up to 30% more expensive than they were when compared to the previous year, while the price of polypropylene is up by 60%.

 As the vast majority of all building materials used in the construction sector are produced domestically, manufacturers and suppliers have limited on-hand inventory to fall back on.

 “You can’t point the finger at anybody because so many different materials have availability issues right now.
 People who have been in this industry for over 30 years say they’ve never seen anything like it,” commented John Newcomb, the chief executive of the Builders Merchants Federation (BMF).